Şebnem Ferah: Solo career

+After the dissolution of the all-female rock band Volvox in the early 1990s, Şebnem Ferah began focusing on her solo career.
 Although short-lived, Volvox gave Ferah attention from professionals.
 Turkish diva Sezen Aksu and Aksu's writing/recording partner Onno Tunç saw Volvox on television.
 In a short time, Ferah sang back vocals for Sezen Aksu.

 In 1996 Ferah released her first album Kadın (Woman), which contained some of her best known songs, including Vazgeçtim Dünyadan (I Gave up on the World), Yağmurlar (Rains), Bu Aşk Fazla Sana (This Love Is Too Much for You), and Fırtına (Storm).
 They featured polished production from producer İskender Paydaş.
 These recordings came off much differently from how she would later perform the songs live.
 Kadın was a hit and many club and arena gigs followed its release.
 In 1998, she provided the singing voice of Ariel for the Turkish dubbing of The Little Mermaid.

-Three years after her debut album, Ferah released her second album, Artık Kısa Cümleler Kuruyorum (I Form Short Sentences Now).
-She was working with the same production team of Paydaş and members of Pentagram/Mezarkabul, but she had mostly ceased the use of artificial synths.
-The death of Ferah's sister prior to its release influenced the sound of the album.
-With less catchy songs, Ferah garnered a devoted fanbase.
+Three years after her debut album, Ferah released her second album, Artık Kısa Cümleler Kuruyorum(1999).
+Continuing her collaboration with İskender Paydaş and musicians from the band Pentagram/Mezarkabul, she reduced the use of synthesized sounds in favor of a darker and heavier rock-oriented approach.
+Personal loss, including the death of her sister prior to the album’s release, influenced its emotional tone.
+While the album featured fewer mainstream-oriented songs, it contributed to the development of a dedicated fanbase.

-In 2001, Ferah came up with a more acoustic third album, Perdeler (Curtains), two years after her father died in the 1999 İzmit earthquake.
-Apart from the lead single Sigara (Cigarette), Perdeler fell short of creating hits.
-She also collaborated with Finnish band Apocalyptica on the title track.
+In 2001, Ferah released her third studio album, Perdeler, which leaned toward a more acoustic music.
+The album followed the death of her father during the 1999 İzmit earthquake.
+Aside from the lead single "Sigara", Perdeler produced limited chart success.
+The album also included a collaboration with the Finnish cello metal band Apocalyptica on the title track.

-Her next step was the fourth album "Kelimeler Yetse" ("If Words Were Enough"), which was released in 2003.
-The album was a low point in her career although it included "Ben Şarkımı Söylerken" ("While I'm Singing My Song") and "Mayın Tarlası" ("Minefield").
+Her next step was the fourth album, Kelimeler Yetse, was released in 2003.
+The album continued her exploration of introspective themes and featured songs such as "Ben Şarkımı Söylerken" and "Mayın Tarlası".

 In 2005, she released her fifth studio album Can Kırıkları, produced by Tarkan Gözübüyük.
 The album showcased her heavier side and was her most distorted recording.
 After her nationwide concert tour, a live CD/DVD 10 Mart 2007 Istanbul Konseri was released in 2007.

 In December 2009, she released her sixth studio album Benim Adım Orman (My Name is Forest), features slow rock songs like Bazı Aşklar (Some Loves) and Eski (Old) while there were hard rock songs like, Merhaba (Hello) and Mahalle (Neighborhood).
 This album indicates her point of view for rock music.

 On 12 April 2018, she released her latest album, Parmak İzi (Fingerprint).
 It features the title track Koridor (Corridor).